 All Charge Through suppliers are required to sign-up to trading terms & conditions.
 Metcash reserves the right to suspend or remove suppliers not behaving appropriately.

 - What are the costs of using Automated Charge Through for suppliers?

 There are no changes to suppliers’ current Charge Through trading terms or arrangements.

-There are no changes to optional additional services made available to suppliers, such as cross-dock delivery, over and above allowance, catalogue promotions and similar.
+There are no changes to optional additional services made available to suppliers, such as cross-dock delivery, catalogue promotions and similar.
 Metcash reserves the right to offer suppliers further optional services aligned with Charge Through and Automated Charge Through, and rates for these services will be agreed with suppliers.